es-sns121/Shell/README.md

 help, exit, and cd (future).

 ## Building
-If the makefile is present and a gcc compiler is available, just type:
+If the makefile is present and a g++ compiler is in the $PATH, just type:
 	> make

 ## Running the shell